PB Pathways

 What are the PB Pathways?

-PB Pathways is a network of streets that were identified as routes with lower vehicle traffic that are more suitable for active mobility than other streets in the community.
-They are intended to support safe and comfortable local travel by all modes (walking, biking, driving, scooting, and more).
-The adoption of the PB Pathways network lay the groundwork for future traffic calming and mobility enhancements along these routes.
+PB Pathways is a network of streets in Pacific Beach identified as routes with lower vehicle traffic that are more suitable for active mobility than other streets in the community.
+These pathways support safe and comfortable local travel by all modes — walking, biking, driving, scooting, and more.
+Adoption of the PB Pathways network lays the groundwork for future traffic calming and mobility enhancements along these routes in Pacific Beach, San Diego.

 PB Pathways Development